maddurkc/linux_shell_learn/src/1.3-Commands-Part02/notes.md

                             [18:25:04 iamadmin@localhost ~>]$
                             [18:25:25 iamadmin@localhost /var/log>] - if we are in /var/log folder

-            - to make persist permanently(use any editor to edit, iam using vi) after that run source ~/.bash_profile to reload profile
+            - to make persist permanently(use any editor to edit, iam using vi) after that run source ~/.bash_profile or . ~/.bash_profile to reload profile
                 Ex:
                     $> vi .bash_profile and insert below line and save and close PS1="[\t \u@\h \w>]\$"